Portable-Linux-Apps/Portable-Linux-Apps.github.io/README.md

 *This project was born to dispel this myth and to solve the problem.
 And the solution is much more trivial than you expect.*

 *There are several methods to update apps, here are the most common ones, in order of priority:*
-*- the "comparison between versions" is the most widespread in the database, the version of the app installed is compared with the one present at the source, be it an official site or another site that tracks it;*
+- *the "comparison between versions" is the most widespread in the database, the version of the app installed is compared with the one present at the source, be it an official site or another site that tracks it;*
-*- if an AppImage package has a .zsync file, that will be used to download binary deltas (especially useful with large files, but not very popular among developers);*
+- *if an AppImage package has a .zsync file, that will be used to download binary deltas (especially useful with large files, but not very popular among developers);*
-*- some portable apps are self-updatable (see Firefox and Thunderbird);* *- if an app or script is extremely small (a few kilobytes), it is downloaded directly from scratch;* *- in rare cases, if a file .zsync is broken, we use [appimageupdatetool](https://github.com/AppImage/AppImageUpdate);* *- in some cases, the apps have a fixed version, both due to the developers' choices to abandon a portable package in favor of other more common platforms, and because a software is no longer developed.*
+- *some portable apps are self-updatable (see Firefox and Thunderbird);*
+- *if an app or script is extremely small (a few kilobytes), it is downloaded directly from scratch;*
+- *in rare cases, if a file .zsync is broken, we use [appimageupdatetool](https://github.com/AppImage/AppImageUpdate);*
+- *in some cases, the apps have a fixed version, both due to the developers' choices to abandon a portable package in favor of other more common platforms, and because a software is no longer developed.*

 ### How to update all installed apps
 *Option `-u` or `update` updates all the installed apps and keeps "AM"/"AppMan" in sync with the latest version and all latest bug fixes.*